Giants need win, help to reach playoffs after loss to Padres

 HEADS UP, JOHNNY

 Cueto dropped to the mound after he appeared to get hit in the head by a ball thrown back by catcher Tyler Heineman in the sixth.
-Cueto struck out Manny Machado and turned his back when Heienman’s throw grazed the pitcher’s dreadlocks hanging from beneath his cap.
+Cueto struck out Manny Machado and turned his back when Heineman’s throw grazed the pitcher’s dreadlocks hanging from beneath his cap.
 Cueto went down and was on the ground for a few moments but stayed in the game.

 GIANTS RELEASE SAMARDZIJA